-Multiday winter storm bringing heavy, wet snow to Northeast
+Northeast winter storm shuts schools, knocks out power

 “It has been below average for snowfall across the Northeast this year, and so this nor’easter will be very impactful,” he said.

 Rain was turning into snow across parts of New England and winds were picking up.
+There were at least 80,000 customers without power across New England.
 In New Hampshire, it was Election Day for town officeholders, but more than 70 communities postponed voting because of the storm.

 “We know that the driving conditions are going to be treacherous,” Patrick Moody of AAA New England said.